waves-enterprise/we-sdk-bom/README.md

 # we-sdk-bom

-Bill of Material (BOM) for we-sdk projects
+Bill of Material (BOM) for we-sdk projects.